Is this course suitable for me?

 I can't make the sessions live because I live in a different time zone.
 Can I catch up another time?

-Yes, the Zoom Link and password will be uploaded to the drive system within a short time.
-The Full HD version of the life system will be edited and uploaded to the drive system within 7 days too.
+Yes, the Zoom replay link will be uploaded to the drive system immediately after the session (there may be an hour delay as the sessions do need to render).
+The Full HD version of the life system will be edited and uploaded to the drive system within 3 days.

-Do I own the courses and videos once pruchased?
+Do I own the courses and videos once purchased?

 This is for a life time.
 Noting of course that we cannot guarantee that Vimeo, Google, the internet will still exist in 80 years time.
 You still have ownership of the course and we can cross bridges like that if we ever need to.